lbbrhzn/ocpp/docs/user-guide.md

 Measurands (according to OCPP terminology) are actually metrics provided by the charger.
 Each charger supports a subset of the available metrics and for each one supported, a sensor entity is available in HA.
 Some of these sensor entities will give erroneous readings whilst others give no readings at all.
 Sensor entities not supported by the charger will show as `Unknown` if you try to create a sensor entity for them.
 Below is a table of the metrics I've found useful for the Wallbox Pulsar Plus.
 Tables for other chargers will follow as contributions come in from owners of each supported charger.

 OCPP integration can automatically detect supported measurands.
 However, some chargers have faulty firmware that causes the detection mechanism to fail.
 For such chargers, it is possible to disable automatic measurand detection and manually set the measurands to those supported by the charger.
+When set manually, selected measurands are not checked for compatibility with the charger and are requested from it.
 See below for OCPP compliance notes and charger-specific instructions in [supported devices](supported-devices.md).

 ## Useful Entities for Wallbox Pulsar Plus